 For this, or any other recipe, you can always use any sort of molds.

-I now prefer to use a loaf mold to be able to make soap designs, except for the castile soaps (with high % of olive oil) where I prefer to use the rectangular soap molds.
-Make sure that when you use loaf molds you are careful about the gel phase, and you properly insulate the mold.
+I now prefer to use a soap bar mold (loaf mold) to be able to make soap designs, except for the castile soaps (with high percentage of olive oil) where I prefer to use the rectangular soap molds.
+Make sure that when you use molds you are careful about the gel phase, and you properly insulate the mold.

 It this recipe I’ve used the loaf mold but also a silicone mold with cute animals for children, as the soap you can see in the picture at the top of this post.